WhyLIM/LabTD-website/content/authors/Rui-Feng/_index.md

     url: 'http://www.xy3fy.com/'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interest is to explore the comorbidity relationship of diseases based on complex networks and to find new combination markers, and has constructed multiple biomarker databases and prediction models.
+bio: I'm particularly interested in medical image recognition and feature extraction.
+I'm also drawn to the intricacies of multimodal data processing and the essential task of database construction.

 interests:
   - Medical Image Recognition and Feature Extraction